o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/development/node-libraries.md

 {{< preview-migrated >}}

-Nodes in a gem are typically stored in node libraries\.
-These libraries aid in the registration of the nodes with the Script Canvas Gem\.
-They also help organize the nodes within the Script Canvas editor's **Node Palette**\.
+Nodes in a gem are typically stored in node libraries.
+These libraries aid in the registration of the nodes with the Script Canvas Gem.
+They also help organize the nodes within the Script Canvas editor's **Node Palette**.

-The following procedure uses the Script Canvas Diagnostic Library Gem, which is an example of how to create gems that extend Script Canvas\.
-The source code files are in the directory `\dev\Gems\ScriptCanvasDiagnosticLibrary\Code\Source`\.
+The following procedure uses the Script Canvas Diagnostic Library Gem, which is an example of how to create gems that extend Script Canvas.
+The source code files are in the directory `\dev\Gems\ScriptCanvasDiagnosticLibrary\Code\Source`.

 **To create a node library for a gem for use with Script Canvas**

-1. Declare your library\.
-The following example \(`Debug.h`\) shows a library declaration from the Script Canvas Diagnostic Library Gem\.
+1. Declare your library.
+The following example \(`Debug.h`\) shows a library declaration from the Script Canvas Diagnostic Library Gem.

    ```
    struct Debug : public Library::LibraryDefinition